 - Education about anesthesia types and options

-- Possibly blood tests, electrocardiogram (ECG) or a chest X-ray (CXR)
+- Possible orders for studies such as blood tests, an electrocardiogram (ECG) or a chest X-ray (CXR)

 - Directions on eating and drinking before surgery

 - Information about when and where to arrive for surgery

 Recovering from Surgery: How We Help Speed Up Your Recovery